IMPORTANT SAFETY INFORMATION FOR DOPTELET

 Warnings and Precautions

-DOPTELET should not be administered to patients with chronic liver disease in an attempt to normalize platelet counts.
+DOPTELET should not be administered to patients with chronic liver disease or chronic immune thrombocytopenia in an attempt to normalize platelet counts.
+Follow the dosing guidelines to achieve target platelet counts.
+Monitor patients receiving DOPTELET for signs and symptoms of thromboembolic events and institute treatment promptly.

 Please see Full Prescribing Information for DOPTELET (avatrombopag).